 http://kayakcarriers.co.uk/kayakingtechnology.html Disability sport sea kayaking trolley transforms to a beach buggy for the paddler with a disability stows easy in the compartment and come apart with ease, simple to use comes complete with a harness to get it pulled down to the kayak can also be used as a sea kayak trolley

-I am working on a new design for my V - Cradles which will also be added to the J-Cradles.
+We have now finished a new design for our V - Cradles which will also work on our J-Cradles.

 The two rollers are mounted on the rear Cradle thus allowing the kayak to be rolled up and onto the